 Easter services at Westminster are spectacular events, filled to the brim with exuberant music for brass, choir, and congregation.
 Brass players and choral singers graciously and joyfully participate in both morning worship services as the community rejoices in the resurrection of our Lord!
 The contrast between this morning and the Maundy Thursday service, musically and otherwise, could not be greater.

-For a number of years now, our Chancel Choir’s very popular interactive spring program has been held in the Music Room on a Sunday evening in late April or May.
+For a number of years now, our Chancel Choir’s very popular interactive spring program has been held in the Music Room on the first Sunday evening in May.
 Each themed program is designed to delight, inform, and inspire.
 Welcoming audiences into the choir’s home space – the beautifully resonant Music Room – fills everyone present with remarkable life and energy.
 Our audiences interact with the choir throughout, joining in as we creatively sing praise.
 This approach fosters a wonderful sense of fun-filled community as Westminster’s fellowship is enriched through music.

 Though Westminster does not have a regular concert series at the present time, our in-house choirs and ensembles regularly participate in special programs and events.
 Occasionally, the church also hosts outside musical groups.
 Music is an ever-present part of our lives at Westminster, whether in the context of concerts, special events, or worship services.